documentationfor yFiles for HTML 3.0.0.1

 Weight Centrality

 Weight centrality measures the weight associated with incoming, outgoing, or all edges of a node.
-When no weights are associated with edges, weight centrality becomes the same as degree centrality.
+If edges do not have weights, weight centrality is the same as degree centrality.

 Top